mrahtz/learning-from-human-preferences/README.md

 `$ python3 run.py train_policy_with_preferences MovingDotNoFrameskip-v0 --synthetic_prefs --ent_coef 0.02 --million_timesteps 0.15`

 On a machine with a GPU, this takes about an hour.
-TensorBoard logs should look something like:
+TensorBoard logs (created in a new directory in `runs/` automatically) should look something like:

 ![](images/moving-dot-graphs.png)